-- 5. Risk Identification
+- 1. Risk Identification

-- 6. Risk Measurements
+- 2. Risk Measurements

-- 7. Risk Monitoring and Reporting
+- 3. Risk Monitoring and Reporting

-- 8. Risk Mitigation
+- 4. Risk Mitigation

 Risks are identified and registered both formally, through the periodic review of the Company's risk register, and informally as they arise in the course of business.
 To measure the capital requirements of risks the Company's quantification techniques focus on the Solvency II standard formula including stress testing.
-There were no changes in the methodologies used to assess these risks compared to the previous reporting date.
+As at the valuation date, there were changes in the methodologies used to assess these risks compared to the previous reporting date.